holographxyz/holograph-protocol/README.md

 - ensure all deployments succeed and work as expected
 - ensure that security is enforced and impenetrable

-#### HolographRegistry
+#### HolographRegistry.sol

 Registry is a central on-chain location where all Holograph data is stored.
 Registry keeps a record of all currently supported standards.
 New standards can be introduced and enabled as well.
 Any properly deployed Holographed contracts are also stored as reference.
 This allows for a definitive way to identify whether a smart contract is secure and properly Holographed.
 Verifying entities will be able to identify a Holographed contract to ensure the highest level of security and standards.

-#### HolographBridge
+#### HolographBridge.sol

+This contract is contains the code is responsible for the all the bridge out and bridge in logic required to enable bridging.
 Bridge is a universal smart contract that functions as the primary entry and exit point for any Holographed tokens to and from all supported blockchains.
 Bridge validates and ensures integrity and standard enforcement for every Bridge-In and Bridge-Out request.
 Additionally, Bridge implements a universal standard for sending tokens across blockchains by abstracting away complexities into sub-modules that remove the burden of management for developers.
 This allows for simple one-click/one-transaction native gas token payment-based interactions for all bridge requests.

-#### HolographOperator
+#### HolographOperator.sol

 Operator's primary job is to know the messaging protocols that are utilized by the Holograph protocol for all cross-chain messages, and to ensure the authenticity and validity of all requests being submitted.
 Operator ensures that only valid bridge requests are sent/received and allowed to be executed inside of the protocol.

-#### Holograph
+#### Holograph.sol

 Holograph is the primary entry-point for all users and developers.
 A single, universal address across all blockchains will enable developers an easy way to interact with the protocol’s features.
 Holograph keeps references for all current Registry, Factory, and Bridge implementations.
 Furthermore, it allows for single interface management of the underlying Holograph Protocol.
 Holograph provides a reference to the name and ID of all supported blockchains.
 Additionally, it: